eddienubes/validness/README.md

 ## ❤️ Contributing

-If you wish to contribute in evolving of this package, please submit your issues or even open pull requests.
+If you wish to contribute to evolving of this package, please submit your issues or even open pull requests.
 You're always welcome. 🥰

 ---